moses-b-alexander/stgnn-aqf-praxis/readme.md

 The repository includes:

 * `src/`: main experiment source code
-* `weather/`: covariate data used in dataset creation
+* `weather/`: covariate climatology data used for augmentation
 * `requirements.txt`: dependency list for installation via Python 3.12 pip
 * `README.md`: full experiment documentation and instructions
 * `experiment.zip`: archive containing a full copy of the repository structure from the experimental results, including `src/` and `weather/` as well as additional components listed below